schubi2/sdo-client/README.md

    for the communication.
    Additional information about serial number, product ID, URL of the Manufacturing Toolkit (Service) has also to be set on the device.
-2. When the device will be switched on the device sends serial Nr., Product ID, ... to the Manufacturing Service.
+2. When the device will be switched on, the device sends serial Nr., Product ID, ... to the Manufacturing Service.
    This returns the credentials and the URL of Rendezvous Service to the device.
 3. The device will be shipped to the customer.
 4. The manufacture generates an ownership voucher which includes the device information.
-This voucher will be send to the IoT Platform service provider via either a file or through B2B integration.
+This voucher will be sent to the IoT Platform service provider via either a file or through B2B integration.
 The provider registers the ownership voucher with the Rendezvous Service by importing the voucher into the IOT Platform Service.
 This service will transfer the voucher to the Rendezvous Service.
-   So the Rendezvous Service is aware now about the shipped device.
+   So the Rendezvous Service is now aware about the shipped device.
 5. When the device has arrived the customer his only task will be to connect the device to internet.
 6. The device contacts the Rendezvous Service and this service will provide the connection information to the IOT Platform Service, if the device is known.
-   If not the device will have to try it again after a while.
+   If not, the device will have to try it again after a while.
 It could be that the Rendezvous Service has not already gotten the information.
 7. After receiving the IoT Platform URI, the device contacts the IoT platform.
-   The IoT platform service provides new security credentials.
+   The regarding IoT platform service provides new security credentials.
    The credentials programmed during device initialization are now replaced with the new credentials.
 8. After the connection between the device and the IoT Platform has been established, the device can communicate with the IoT Platform service.
    Special "Modules" will be used for that.
 More about it in the example.

-The workflow is a little bit simplified to get a faster overview. for more information:
+The workflow is a little bit simplified to get a faster overview.
+But for more information:

 [https://secure-device-onboard.github.io/docs/latest/#the-secure-device-onboard-process](https://secure-device-onboard.github.io/docs/latest/#the-secure-device-onboard-process)